sbelakho2/apex-mediation-platform/docs/Internal/Infrastructure/POSTGRES_MIGRATION_PLAN.md

 12. **Plan migration and growth paths**
    - Build CDC/replayable pipelines today so data can mirror into an OLAP engine later.
-   - Define thresholds that trigger horizontal scale options (additional replicas, Timescale compression, Citus sharding) and rehearse those cutovers ahead of need. remain on DO Managed Postgres + Parquet.
+    - Define thresholds that trigger horizontal scale options (additional replicas, Timescale compression, Citus sharding) and rehearse those cutovers ahead of need while we remain on DO Managed Postgres + Parquet for the control plane.
    - Approach must be compatible with easy running with ClickHouse in the future.
 Postgres + Parquet now.
 Plan hygiene and maintenance must be fully automated from day 1, operator only seeing errors and warnings that stop production.